See below for some common Garda recruitment FAQ's.

-As these notes are from last year’s campaign, we would expect that the birth date ranges would naturally update for the next campaign, but that 35 would remain the upper age limit for candidates.
+As these notes are from the last campaign, we would expect that the birth date ranges would naturally update for the next campaign, but that 35 would remain the upper age limit for candidates.

 The most recent campaign (2019) stated the following for applicants in terms of education requirements: